Moving from one activity to the next can be a challenge throughout the day. Check out these 5 tips to help kids with transitions.

-And so I try to watch my tone of voice.
-I acknowledge what they were doing and how fun or engrossing it looks.
-Then I state what needs to happen next.
-And finally, I follow it up with the next opportunity they’ll have to return to that activity.
+Try to watch my tone of voice.
+Acknowledge what your child is doing and how fun or engrossing it looks.
+Then, state what needs to happen next.
+And finally, follow it up with the next opportunity she’ll have to return to that activity.

-Keeping my tone casual and conversational removes defensiveness or frustration.
+Keeping your tone casual and conversational removes their defensiveness or frustration.

 Transitions can be difficult for kids, so much so that they can ruin an entire day at an automobile museum.
-But I’ve learned a few ways to prevent and manage tough transitions when they happen.
-I give them a heads up, I pick a good time, and I rely on routine for many of their daily transitions.
+But you can prevent and manage tough transitions when they happen.
+Give your child a heads up, pick a good time, and rely on routine for many of her daily transitions.

-I also keep my tone of voice matter of fact, and highlight the benefits of change in ways they can understand.
+Keep your tone of voice matter of fact, and highlight the benefits of change in ways she can understand.

 Truth be told, I haven’t returned to the automobile museum since that fateful day.
-But should we decide to, I now know how to help my kids transition—even when the bowl of blueberries runs out.
+But should we decide to, I now know how to help my kids transition—even when the blueberries run out.